AI-Driven Marine Robotics: Emerging Trends in Underwater Perception and Ecosystem Monitoring

 Underwater imagery suffers from systematic visual degradation that can cripple traditional computer vision systems: light attenuation causes dramatic color shifts with depth, suspended particles create backscatter and reduce contrast, and turbidity can render scenes nearly inscrutable.
 These conditions represent an extreme case of the domain shift and image corruption problems that plague real-world AI deployment across many applications.

 There have been recent advances to tackle underwater visual degradation through transformer-based image enhancement~\cite{chen2024uwformer, qiao2025transformer}.
-Sauder et al. (2023) introduced BackscatterNet and CausticsNet, self-supervised networks that estimate and correct backscatter and caustics from monocular sequences, improving real-time perception without ground-truth data.
-Similarly, physics-guided transformer architectures have been proposed to restore contrast and correct color shifts in challenging underwater conditions~\cite{wang2023underwater, li2025spmformer}.
+Sauder et al. (2023) introduced self-supervised networks that estimate and correct backscatter and caustics from monocular sequences, improving real-time perception without ground-truth data.
+Similarly, \citet{wang2023underwater} and \citet{li2025spmformer} proposed physics-guided transformer architectures to restore contrast and correct color shifts in challenging underwater conditions.